DocMight618/us-pres-nato-allies/README.md

 The required packages and libraries can be found in the requirements.txt file.

 ## Replication materials
-The .dta file contains the dataset.
+* The .dta file contains the dataset.
-The .Rmd file contains the code to replicate the results.
+* The .Rmd file contains the code to replicate the results.
-The Jupyter noptebook contains the visualizations.
+* The Jupyter noptebook contains the code to score the emotions, conduct topic modeling, and generate visualizations.